 Big data is the next big field of opportunities for businesses.
-Insight gathered from big data can help improve the customer experience, identify and solve problems within the organization, provide insight into the customer lifecycle, and inform ways to increase sales, among several other benefits.
+Insight from big data can identify and solve problems within an organization, provide insight into the customer lifecycle, and inform ways to increase sales, among other benefits … but it also comes with its share of big data challenges.

 5 Common Big Data Challenges